Click here to read our Careers Strategy for 2019 – 2022

-Southmoor Academy has achieved the Inspiring IAG Quality in Careers Standard “fully meeting the standard” incorporating meeting the Gatsby Benchmarks in July 202.
+Southmoor Academy has achieved the Inspiring IAG Quality in Careers Standard “fully meeting the standard” incorporating meeting the Gatsby Benchmarks in July 2020.
+We were successful in maintaining this award for a further 3 years after our re-accreditation in July 2023.
 The aim of the Award is to

 - Ensure young people get the support they need to make well informed, realistic decisions about their future through careers education, information, advice and guidance.

 - Have appropriate, up to date, accurate and impartial information and resources that all young people can access regardless of race, gender, religion, ability, disability, social background or sexual orientation.

 - Ensure the organisational policies relating to careers education, information, advice and guidance (CEIAG) are up to date and regularly reviewed and reflect this code of practice.

 - Empower young people by informing them of how they can access CEIAG to help them plan their future and make well informed, realistic decisions.